-''' -s, --script script format; no separation lines -o FILE, --output-file FILE output commands to a script file -t TRANSCRIPT, --transcript TRANSCRIPT output commands and results to a transcript file '''
+-s, --script script format; no separation lines

+- -o FILE, --output-file FILE output commands to a script file - -t TRANSCRIPT, --transcript TRANSCRIPT output commands and results to a transcript file cmd2 pre-defines a quit command for you.
+It's trivial, but it's one less thing for you to remember.